Greater-London-Authority/output-area-estimates/Readme.md

 **Ageing-on**
-When ageing a population forward a year births are normally added after the existing population population has been aged on.
+When ageing a population forward a year births are normally added after the existing population has been aged on.
-An alternate method, used here, is to start with births and subtract 1 year and make the age -1.
+An alternate method, used in this project, is to start with births and subtract 1 year and make the age -1.
 This is then bound to the population and everything is moved forward 1 year and 1 age increment.